Azure-Samples/azure-search-openai-javascript/README.md

 ## Using a different backend

-The Search API service implements the [AzureML Chat Backend Protocol](https://github.com/Azure/azureml_run_specification/blob/chat-protocol/specs/chat-protocol/chat-app-protocol.md).
+The Search API service implements the [HTTP protocol for AI chat apps](https://github.com/Azure-Samples/ai-chat-app-protocol).
 It can be swapped with any service that implements the same protocol, like the [Python backend client in this repository](https://github.com/Azure-Samples/azure-search-openai-demo) instead of the Node.js implementation featured in this repo.

 To do so, follow these steps: